 In the 18th century, turnpike trusts were required by government to provide milestone markers, many of which remain today and are listed as important historical structures.

 How the Royal Navy transformed our streets

-During Pax Britannia (a period of relative peace in Europe and the worlds from 1815-1915), the Royal Navy transformed both its vessels and munitions.
+During Pax Britannia (a period of relative peace in Europe and the world from 1815 to 1915), the Royal Navy transformed its vessels and munitions.
 Wooden boats were replaced with steel hulls, and sails with steam; cannon that were no longer needed were put up for sale.

 There’s an urban myth that many of our iron street bollards are made out of cannon, captured from the French at Waterloo.
 In reality, most bollards were manufactured for purpose, with the odd exception of a Royal Navy cannon turned bollard, such as in Portsmouth and King’s Lynn, many of which are listed.

 The absence of many of our old railings and signposts points to our fears of invasion and shortage of resources during the Second World War.
 Many of the elaborate iron gates and railings that bordered townhouses and parks were removed during the 1940s- over a million tonnes by September 1944- in what was a unifying civilian effort and propaganda success.
 It’s less clear how, or in fact whether, the collected iron was actually used.